 DIY Christmas Ornaments

-These diy Christmas ornaments are very easy to make and customize.
+These DIY Christmas ornaments are very easy to make and customize.
 This project is great to use up scrap fabric and those bits of quilt project scraps that you just couldn’t toss.

 I’ve included three sizes in the pattern however you can shrink or enlarge to your preferred size.
-The large size is good for a wall hanging or placemat.
+The large size is good for a wall hanging or a placemat.
 The medium and small sizes are good for ornaments and gift toppers.